raspberrypi/documentation/README.md

 ### Cleaning up afterward

-You can revert your repositoryt to a pristine state by running,
+You can revert your repository to a pristine state by running,
 ```
 $ make clean_everything
 ```